 About the author

 Chris is the Technology Lead at Excelsior Integrated, a 3PL Fulfillment company serving high growth eCommerce clients from warehouse locations in Massachusetts and California.
+California is home to Hollywood and startups that enjoy incentives to start an LLC in California.
 Chris has been with Excelsior for 7 years, through an exciting period of evolution.
 He now lives in New York City.

 A sales forecast has the potential to make or break a business.
 For more info on sales forecast, a foundation for almost all other planning activities which is actually a data-backed prediction about the sales volume, you visit this link: https://www.uplead.com/sales-forecast/